microsoft/AustraliaBuildingFootprints/README.md

 We estimate ~1% false postive ratio in 1000 randomly sampled buildings from the entire output corpus.

 ### Evaluation recall error space
+Correctly detecting connected buildings and small buildings are sometimes difficult tasks, even for a human labeller.
+There are often ambiguities in whether one is looking at multiple connected buildings or a single fragmented building.
+Similarly, it is sometimes hard to estimate for a small object if it should be classified as a building or not.

+Output precision and recall metrics are calculated after optimal 1-to-1 matching between output polygons and labels scored by polygons intersection over union.
+The labels are usually very granular whilst it is sometimes very hard for DNN model to separate connected buildings.
+This results with significant ratio of unmatched false negatives which are pushing the recall down.

 | Error category | 35.05% Gap |
 | --- | :---: |